nik-ez/snowiq-docs/sa-supervisor-activities.md

 <img src="images/supervisor/sa-supervisor-activities/assigning-new-drivers.png" class="android width-xl" data-lightbox="1" />

-* In the 'Assign Resource' dialogue complete the following:
+* In the 'Assign Resource' dialogue, do the following:
   * Select type of Activity
-  * Specify whether the assignment is Single-Pass or Multi-Pass (switch the toggle on for Multi-Pass)
+  * Specify whether the assignment is Single-Pass or Multi-Pass using the Multi-Pass toggle control
-  * Specify whether it is a priority task (switch the toggle on to indicate yes)
+  * Specify whether it is a priority task using the Priority task toggle control
-  * Type a note to the Resource
+  * Enter a note to the Resource
-  * Select Resource by either searching for a driver name in the search bar, or by selecting from the Resources available based on selected filters: Depot (defaulted to the Supervisor's Depot), and Resource Type: County or Contractor
+  * Select a Resource by either searching for a Driver name in the search bar, or by selecting an available resource from the list which can be filtered by Depot (defaulted to the Supervisor's Depot), and/or Resource Type (County or Contractor)

-* Tap 'Assign'
+* Select 'Assign'
-* This will add the assignment to the Route Details with the name of the Driver, along with an Assignment status of 'Pending' to indicate that the Assignment has been sent to the Driver but not accepted yet.
-It also adds the Assignment to the Future list of Assignments for the Resource, as can be seen in the next section.
-It also prompts the Driver in the Driver App (DA) to accept the Assignment
+* This will add the assignment to the Route Details with the name of the Driver, along with an Assignment status of 'Pending' to indicate that the Assignment has been sent to the Driver but not yet accepted.
+It also adds the Assignment to the the list of Future Assignments for the Resource, as described and shown in the section below.
+This action will also be sent to the Driver App to prompt the Driver to accept the Assignment.

 <section id="Adding-Tasks" markdown="1">
 ### Adding Task to a Resource

-A Supervisor can add a new task to a Resource, by preforming the following the steps:
+A Supervisor can add a new task to a Resource by doing the following:

 * From the Resource Details panel, tap 'Add Task'